 .Microsoft OneDrive is one of the best cloud storage services that comes with a beautiful user interface, cross-platform support, and a lot of free storage to store your data.
-There are many Windows users, who do not use any other cloud storage since OneDrive is an inbuilt app for Windows 10 PC as well as Windows Phone.
-You may know the basics of how to use OneDrive, but here are some Microsoft OneDrive tips and tricks you can use to get more out of this storage.
+There are many Windows users, who do not use any other cloud storage since OneDrive is an inbuilt app for Windows 11/10 PC.

-If you are new to OneDrive, you might want to first check out the Getting started with OneDrive eBook made available by Microsoft.
+If you are new to OneDrive, you might want to first check out the OneDrive Tutorial for Beginners eBook made available by Microsoft.
 Having downloaded it, read on!
 Now some of these work only on the web version, but most work on the Windows desktop too.

 1] Get more free storage

 Microsoft 365 subscriptions include 1TB of OneDrive storage.
 You can get 5GB of storage with a free OneDrive account.
 For those, who rarely use cloud storage to store and synchronize files across multiple devices, this is more than enough.
 However, if you do use cloud storage or more specifically, OneDrive a lot, that 5GB of free storage may not be adequate for you.
 There are a few tasks you can perform to get more free storage.
 You can extend your free storage limit using these subsequent techniques,

 - Samsung mobile bonus – Some Samsung mobiles come with the OneDrive app, and it lets users get 100GB of free storage for two years.

 - Camera roll bonus – If you have a Windows Phone, and you allowed OneDrive to store pictures, you would get 15GB more storage.

 - Referral bonus – every time you will get 0.5GB of free storage when your friend signs up through your link.

 You can go to “Manage Storage” section to see all those options.